Germany: BRSG beyond the new DC plans

 One of the new statutory provisions is the obligation for employers to top up deferred compensation plans known as the Entgeltumwandlung – but only if a Pensionsfonds, a Pensionskasse or a Direktversicherung, that is an individual insurance plan, is used to accrue these assets.

 Critics of the old system argue that employers are saving on costs such as social contributions when employees are converting parts of their salary to a pension plan.
-Therefore, employers now have to pay at least 15% of the amount the employee is contributing.
+Therefore, employers have to pay at least 15% of savings they make on labour-related expenses when employees are converting parts of their salary to a pension plan (Entgeltumwandlung).
 Some companies already have such top-up schemes but for others this means restructuring the pension plans they set up for the deferred compensation.
 This has been compulsory for new entrants since January and for existing members it has to be implemented by 2022.

 According to Michael Karst, director legal, tax and accounting at Willis Towers Watson Germany, this new obligation might prove difficult for some employers.
 “What about closed pension plans or if the provider does not accept additional contributions to the plan,” he said at a conference in Berlin in February.
 Karst also mentioned the Caritas Pensionskasse which had been banned from taking on new business by the supervisor BaFin (see Dwindling membership in the second pillar).